magicbug/QTrigdoppler/ROTATOR_OPTIMIZATION_README.md

 - Applies 450° logic only to unoptimized azimuths (0-360° range)
 - **Maintains 1° tracking accuracy** for both azimuth and elevation
 - **Optimizes route timing** by predicting at -3° elevation for maximum accuracy
+- **Pre-positioning window**: Only uses optimized start azimuth when satellite is between -3° and minimum elevation
+- **Below horizon**: Uses raw satellite azimuth when satellite is below -3° elevation
+- **Efficient optimization**: Only generates route segments when satellite is ≥-3° elevation
+- **Memory management**: Clears optimization data when satellite goes below -10° elevation

 ## Example Scenarios